lauren-ciha/JPMorganChase-CoGirlsWhoCodeWorkPrepBuildathon/README.md

 This was our first time designing a web UI and wireframe in Figma.
 I'm grateful for the opportunity to learn with these ladies!

-Shout out to all the UI/UX designers out there---easy to use interfaces are not easy to make!
+Shout out to all the UI/UX designers out there --- easy-to-use interfaces are not easy to make!